It’s Just a Pill

 The script and lyrics were written by Melody Hays, a healthcare education planner at MAHEC who has a background in managing children’s productions at the Kennedy Center for the Performing Arts in Washington DC, with input from MAHEC’s Chief Education Officer, Blake Fagan, MD, and behavioral health, school health, and parenting program specialists.

-The musical score is being produced by David Ruttenberg, a GRAMMY® producer who has worked with Peter Gabriel, Stevie Wonder, and Janet Jackson among others.
+The musical score has been produced by David Ruttenberg, a GRAMMY® producer who has worked with Peter Gabriel, Stevie Wonder, and Janet Jackson among others.

-The play will be directed by Bruce Hostetler, artistic director for the Portland Revels, a theater specializing in programming for children of all ages.
+The play is directed by Bruce Hostetler, artistic director for the Portland Revels, a theater specializing in programming for children of all ages.
+The cast features professional actors.

 Spring 2019 Tour

-Buncombe and Madison county middle schools are in the process of finalizing performance dates.
-All school performances will be scheduled in March and April 2019.
+All school performances for this first run have been scheduled in March 2019.
 The play is expected to reach more than 4,000 youth, teachers, and parents across North Carolina by the end of the year.

-Following the initial tour, It’s Just a Pill will be available through MAHEC for use by task prevention groups, churches, schools, libraries, drama teams, and anyone who wishes to independently produce or use the play as a prevention and awareness resource.
+Following the initial tour, It’s Just a Pill will be available through MAHEC for use by substance misuse prevention groups, churches, schools, libraries, drama teams, and anyone who wishes to independently produce and use the play as a prevention and awareness resource.

 The initial costs associated with the play’s production, prevention toolkit, and spring 2019 tour have been made possible through funding from an NC AHEC Innovation Grant, a SAMHSA Opioid STR Grant, and private donors.